 Rather than take a top-down approach to education, Naropa faculty see themselves as mentors and collaborators, people who are experienced seekers passionate about helping others on similar paths.
 Whether it’s guiding someone toward an interesting internship, discussing philosophy, or advising a thesis, Naropa professors challenge students to grow intellectually, professionally, and personally.

-Naropa’s student-faculty ratio is 9:1; class sizes typically range from 10 to 19 students.
-Naropa’s small classes and interactive classroom environment make it possible for faculty to see their students’ gifts and challenges, so they can personalize their teaching, assisting students in discovering their passions and honing their skills in service of meaningful career development.
+Naropa’s student-faculty ratio is 13:1, and class sizes typically range from 10 to 19 students.
+Naropa’s small classes and interactive classroom environments make it possible for faculty to see their students’ gifts and challenges.
+The personalized teaching at Naropa assists students in discovering their passions and honing their skills for meaningful career development.

 PRACTICING IN COMMUNITY

 Each semester, Naropa hosts Community Practice Day.
-On this day, no classes are in session and offices are closed, allowing the entire university community to engage in a variety of contemplative practices together and build relationships.
-The day includes sitting and walking meditation in the morning, a guest speaker, and an afternoon full of diverse workshops that offer the opportunity to try a new practice, whether it’s a Japanese tea ceremony, Hindu chanting, walking a labyrinth, or contemplative prayer.
+On this day, classes are suspended and offices are closed, allowing the entire university community to engage in a variety of contemplative practices.
+The day includes sitting and walking meditation, guest speakers, and the opportunity to engage in mindfulness practices from a diversity of cultural and religious traditions.
+Such practices include Japanese tea ceremony, Hindu chanting, walking a labyrinth, contemplative prayer, and many more.

 Equipped with self awareness, outstanding analytical and communication skills, and the courage to take chances, Naropa graduates go on to make meaningful lives for themselves as writers, social entrepreneurs, teachers, lawyers, artists, therapists, doctoral students, community recyclers, world travelers, and lifelong learners.

-Naropa students graduate with tremendous amounts of personal agency and spirit, because as one students put it, “At Naropa, you not only engage with subjects in a scholarly way, there is also an integration of that learning into your body, heart, and spirit.
+Naropa students graduate with tremendous amounts of personal agency and spirit because, as one student puts it, “At Naropa, you not only engage with subjects in a scholarly way; there is also an integration of that learning into your body, heart, and spirit.
 It’s not only transformative for me, but also in its implications for taking that work into the greater world.”